weserv/docs/docs/mask.md

 # Mask

-Controls the visible and non-visible area of the image.
+Control the visible and non-visible area of the image.

 ## Mask type <Badge type="info" text="&mask=" />

-Sets the mask type from a predefined list of shapes.
+Set the mask type from a predefined list of shapes.

 More info: [Issue #49 - Add circle effect to photos](https://github.com/weserv/images/issues/49).